projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-NC-03: Data structures exposed to external components shall be named with prefix ``acrn_``
 ============================================================================================

 The data structure types include struct, union, and enum.
 This rule applies to the data structure with all the following properties:

-a) The data structure is used by multiple modules;
+a) The data structure is used by multiple modules.
-b) The corresponding resource is exposed to external components, such as the Service VM or a User VM;
+b) The corresponding resource is exposed to external components, such as the Service VM or a User VM.
 c) The name meaning is simplistic or common, such as vcpu or vm.

 Compliant example::